Everything you need to know about applying for Graduate Admission at The Seattle School

 Each interview group is facilitated by a faculty or instructional staff member.
 The interview process enables us to gain greater insight into who you are and what you bring.
 It also provides you with a taste for the relational learning culture at The Seattle School.
 Following the group interview, applicants gather in a large group to debrief and share their experiences with one another.

-Registration for a group interview is included in the application form.
 Your application and supporting documents must be complete to participate in a group interview.
-Approval for an individual or distance interview on an alternate date may be made at the discretion of the Assistant Director of Enrollment in extenuating circumstances.
+Approval for an individual interview on an alternate date may be made at the discretion of the Director of Enrollment in extenuating circumstances.

 Admissions Review Policy